SWITCHBOARD N1070

 Switchboards N 1070 have been introduced for use, in place of Switchboards

-AT 3796, where the extension or exchange line resistances are In excess of the
+AT 3796, where the extension or exchange line resistances are in excess of the

 signalling limits for Switchboards AT 3796.
 They supersede for new work Switchboards AT